chroma-core/chroma/rust/wal3/README.md

 the general case.
 In the specific case of wal3, we assume that the checksums over the log are sufficient to detect most corruption.

+Writes are always sequenced so that invariants are preserved.

 ## Faulty Garbage Collector

 The garbage collector is a separate process that runs in the background.
 It is assumed to be move